Is There Divorce in the Philippines?

 Isn’t it always great when you get a note from a reader telling you that you got things wrong?
 Recently I got such a note from a reader name of Paul.
 Paul picked up on something I have written more than once in the past, “There is no divorce in the Philippines” .

-Paul informed me that this statement was wrong and even went on to tell me how he (by methods he refused to divulge with me paying a fee) could actually effectuate legal divorces in the Philippines.
+Paul informed me that this statement was wrong and even went on to tell me how he (by methods he refused to divulge without me paying a fee) could actually effectuate legal divorces in the Philippines.

 Well actually, even though I’m known for having a thin skin (onion skin as we call it here in the Philippines), I certainly do want to know when I have screwed up and got something wrong.